heinskeys/idm231-mba58/docs/README.md

 ## Cancer (June 22nd - July 22nd)
 - Kento Nanami (Nanamin); July 3rd, 1980

+        Nanami is a reserved and wise individual, often appearing stoic and indifferent.
+As a former Jujutsu student, his past experiences, including the death of a classmate, have shaped his perspective, leading him to question the profession's sacrifices.
+In his role as a mentor, he seeks to protect the young Jujutsu Sorcerers from the trauma he faced at their age.

 - Momo Nishimiya; July 7th, 2000

 ## Leo (July 23rd - August 22nd)
 - Kugisaki Nobara; August 7th, 2002

+        From a young age, Nobara stood out in her small town, determined to trade the countryside for the big city.
+She formed deep connections with outsiders like Fumi and Saori, aspiring to escape her village and reunite with them in Tokyo.
+As a jujutsu sorcerer, Nobara carries herself confidently, unafraid to take charge even when her peers hesitate.
+Her strong sense of duty and pride as a fighter shine through, particularly in moments of crisis where she remains level-headed and decisive.

 ## Virgo (Aug 23rd - Sept 22nd)
 - Aoi Todo; September 23rd, 2000

+        Aoi Todo epitomizes the Virgo traits of meticulousness, organization, and diligence.
+Despite his eccentricity and love for battle, a subtle self-doubt lingers within him.
+As a mentor to allies like Yuji, Todo's depth of character shines through.
+Flamboyant yet deeply intelligent, he navigates battles with confidence and a profound sense of duty.
+Todo's disdain for boredom drives him to seek challenge, but his commitment to allies remains unwavering.

 ## Libra (Sept 23 - Oct 23rd)
 - Mechamaru/Kokichi Muta; October 4th, 2001
 - Toge Inumaki; October 23rd, 2001

+        Toge embodies the empathetic nature of a Libra.
+Despite his initial aloofness, he's caring and protective, always putting his friends first.
+Using rice ball ingredients to communicate, he shields others from his cursed speech.
+Toge's bravery in protecting his allies, even in dire situations, highlights his unwavering loyalty and compassionate spirit, typical of his zodiac sign.

 ## Scorpio (Oct 24th - Nov 21st)
 - Shoko Ieiri; November 7th, 1989

+        Shoko embodies the intensity and secrecy of a Scorpio.
+Despite her laid-back demeanor, she's fiercely protective of others' emotional needs while keeping her own guarded.
+As a school doctor, she maintains a stoic professionalism, concealing her personal struggles behind a composed façade.
+Yet, her skills as a healer and reverse cursed technique user make her an invaluable asset in the world of jujutsu.

 ## Sagittarius (Nov 22nd - Dec 21st)
 - Satoru Gojo; December 7th, 1989